-First of all, this is my first post on here ever, I wanted an objective opinion and I have read a lot of these kinds of posts on Facebook.
+First of all, this is my first post on ever, I wanted an objective opinion and I have read a lot of these kinds of posts on Facebook.
 If I do anything wrong please tell me.

 I (70s F) am the grandmother to 5 wonderful grandkids (3 women and 2 men).
-The last of my grandkids got married last October.
+The last of my grandkids got married last year.
 My husband (70s M) and I usually get them a small gift (usually the cheapest thing on the registry), then the day before the wedding, we privately gift them a check for $40k.

 We prefer that they use it for a house, but we don’t force them to do so.
 We also ask them to keep it private (we have a big extended family, and we don’t want them to expect it from us).
 They all honored this request.